Fauna and Flora

 Hunters and Guides

-This aspect of the course will involve habits and habitat, taxonomy, hunting and guiding for dangerous game within dangerous areas, tracking, and understanding the certain legal requirements such as the firearms act, and the forestry act.
+This aspect of the course will involve habits and habitat, hunting and guiding for dangerous game within dangerous areas, tracking, and understanding the certain legal requirements such as the firearms act, and the forestry act.